A Guide to Editing .md Files

 Blockquotes

-To indicate a passage of text as a blockquote (often used for quotes or emphasized text), use the greater than sign (>
+To indicate a passage of text as a blockquote (often used for quotes or emphasized text), use the greater than sign (>) at the beginning of the line.

 > This is text that is quoted.